ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

     uint8_t authenticator[Nh];
 } Token;
 ~~~

+The constant `Nh` is as defined in {{OPRF, Section 4}} and denotes the output
+length of the hash function in bytes.

 If the FinalizeBatch function fails, the Client aborts the protocol.
 Token
 verification works exactly as specified in {{RFC9578}}.